Latency Minimization for Hybrid-Frequency UHD Upload in Double-IRS-Aided HSR Networks: Conclusion

 \section{Conclusion}

-In this paper, we have proposed a framework of HSR IoT communication systems by deploying double IRSs at both track side and MCR side.
-Our simulation results verified that by carefully designing the phase shifts of double IRSs block by block, the summation information upload latency can be minimized by more than 90$\%$.
-Furthermore, the deployment of passive elements on multi IRSs should be carefully designed to guarantee the optimal performance according to the specific travel environment, especially when energy is scarce.
-In our future work, we will consider generating the optimal historical hybrid beams, including energy beams $\bm{W}$, passive beams $\bm{\theta}_1,\bm{\theta}_2$ as the output of the deep neural network to learn the state characteristics of train for CSI-free online beam optimization. deploying active IRSs in HSR scenario.
-The active elements design and resource optimization of WPCN in the HSR IoT scenario need to be thoroughly investigated from the perspective of energy consumption.
+In this paper, we proposed a novel 6G I2V communication framework for HSR mechanical fault diagnosis by deploying double IRSs at both the trackside and the train windows.
+Our simulation results verified that by carefully designing the phase shifts of the double IRSs block by block, the sum of information upload latency can be minimized by more than 90\%, strictly satisfying the URLLC thresholds for 4K video bursts.
+Furthermore, the window-mounted IRS successfully functions as a spatial filter, enabling an extreme suppression of co-channel interference to the in-cabin MBMS users.
+Finally, the inherent trade-off in the passive element allocation between the two IRSs was revealed, indicating that element deployment must be strategically customized according to specific energy constraints.
+In our future work, we will consider employing a deep neural network that takes easily obtainable train state characteristics—such as real-time position and velocity—as inputs to generate the optimal historical hybrid beams.

 \ifCLASSOPTIONcaptionsoff

 \fi